Slow entropy for abelian actions: Preliminaries

-It is proved (Proposition 7.2.1. in \cite{ly}) that and this is independent of the choice of $\xi$ or $\{\mu_x^i\}$.
-As a function, this quantity is measurable, and hence by ergodicity of $\mu$, it is constant almost everywhere.
-We denote this constant by $h_i$, and it is called the entropy along the $i$-th unstable manifold.
+and this limit is independent of the choice of $\xi$ or $\{\mu_x^i\}$.
+As a function, this quantity is measurable, and hence by the ergodicity of $\mu$, it is constant $\mu$-almost everywhere.
+We denote this constant by $h_i$, whhich is called the entropy along the $i$-th unstable manifold.